List of Fast & Furious characters: Brian O'Conner

-During the events of The Fast and the Furious, Brian is undercover for an LAPD-FBI task force under the alias Brian Spilner.
+During the events of The Fast and the Furious, Brian is undercover for an LAPD-FBI task force under the alias Brian Earl Spilner.
 As part of his investigation into a string of hijackings that have resulted in millions of dollars in electronic merchandise being stolen, Brian is charged with infiltrating the Los Angeles street racing scene, as the evidence suggests the culprits are talented racers.
 His initial contact with Dom and his team goes poorly as Dom's best friend Vince antagonizes Brian into a fight, which leads to Dom banishing him from the store and garnering Brian the nickname "the buster" from the team.
 However, Brian re-engages them later that night when he lays the pink slip for his Mitsubishi Eclipse down as a wager in a high-stakes race near downtown LA.
 Dom accepts, but is unable to collect when an LAPD raid leads to the frantic dispersal of all the racers.
 Dom abandons his car in a parking garage, and is rescued by Brian from being captured by an LAPD patrol officer.
 Fleeing the police, the duo accidentally enter into the territory of Dom's rival, Johnny Tran, resulting in the destruction of Brian's Eclipse.
-Due to the earlier terms of the race, Dom holds Brian to his debt, but lets him into his inner-circle.
+Due to the earlier terms of the race, Dom holds Brian to his debt, but lets him into his inner circle.
 Brian presents a totaled Toyota Supra as payment, proposing that if they restore it that it will meet Dom's demands.
-As they restore the car Brian becomes closer to both Dom and his sister Mia, whom he begins to date.
-Both his friendship to Dom and romance with Mia upset Dom's best friend Vince.
+As they restore the car, Brian becomes closer to both Dom and his sister Mia, whom he begins to date.
 Under pressure from his superiors with the LAPD and FBI, Brian presses Dom harder to understand where he gets the money to pay for such high-end upgrades to their vehicles.
-Dom implies that if Brian proves himself at a big upcoming racing event called Race Wars, then he'll reveal his secret.
+Dom implies that if Brian proves himself at a big upcoming racing event called Race Wars, then he will reveal his secret.
 During the event, Dom and his crew depart in the middle of the night to hijack a semi truck.
 Brian reveals his identity to Mia and coerces information out of her to help Dom.
 The two of them subsequently pursue the crew near Thermal, and find them in the middle of a hijacking gone wrong.
-Vince, stuck on the truck and wounded by the armed truck driver, is rescued by Brian after Letty is incapacitated.
-Brian is then forced to reveal his identity to Dom as he calls for an emergency medevac to airlift Vince to safety.
-Infuriated, Dom leaves with Mia, Leon and Letty.
+Vince, stuck on the truck and wounded by the armed truck driver, is rescued by Brian after Letty is incapacitated, but Brian is forced to reveal his identity to Dom as he calls for an emergency medevac to airlift Vince to safety.
+Infuriated, Dom leaves with Mia, Leon, and Letty.
 Brian pursues them to the Toretto household, but Leon and Letty have already fled to avoid arrest.
 At that same time, Johnny Tran and his cousin Lance perform a drive-by shooting over an earlier dispute, prompting Brian and Dom to pursue them in separate cars.
 Dom disables Lance in his Dodge Charger while Brian kills Tran by shooting him in the side, causing him to fall off of his dirt bike at high speed.
 Dom then challenges Brian to a quarter-mile drag race on a stretch of road that has a railroad crossing as the finish line.
 The two finish in a tie, narrowly beating an oncoming train, but Dom immediately collides with a semi truck advancing from a side street, causing his vehicle to flip multiple times.
 Running to Dom's aid, Brian understands Dom's dilemma, and not wanting to send him back to prison, hands over the keys to his Supra so that Dom can escape capture by the police.